2018 Arizona Cardinals season: Week 13: at Green Bay Packers

 In an upset, the Cardinals beat the Packers on the road for the first time since the 1949 season, when the Cardinals were based in Chicago, snapping a nine-game road losing streak against the Packers.
 It was also the first time they did so at Lambeau Field.
+As of 2025, this marks the last time the Cardinals defeated the Packers.